jacebenson/cedar/docs/docs/directives.md

 > }
 > ```

-## When Should I Use a Redwood Directive?
+## When Should I Use a Cedar Directive?

 As noted in the [GraphQL spec](https://graphql.org/learn/queries/#directives):